chrimerss/TripleCollocation/README.md

 This is the python implementation of Triple Collocation method.

 ## Introduction
-The idea of using TC method in precipitation estimation is because under severe climate e.g. hurricane, turnado, None of the morden techniques of estimating rainfall (satellite, radar, gauge) is recognized as ground truth.
+The idea of using TC method in precipitation estimation is because under severe climate e.g. hurricane, turnado, None of the modern techniques of estimating rainfall (satellite, radar, gauge) can be recognized as ground truth.
 Thus, without leveraging any one of these, we actually propose a error model that take advantage of these three methods.

 The big assumption of utilizing TC method is: 1) three data source must be independent.
 2) The expectation of error due to three techniques is 0.
 3)The errors for different products are independent.